 1. The State Rooms

-The State Rooms are a suite of lavishly decorated public rooms in Buckingham Palace where the monarch receives, rewards and entertains her subjects and visiting dignitaries.
-Several of these rooms were used for the Royal Wedding reception for the Duke and Duchess of Cambridge (William and Kate).
+The State Rooms are a suite of lavishly decorated public rooms in Buckingham Palace where the monarch receives, rewards and entertains their subjects and visiting dignitaries.
+Several of these rooms were used for the Royal Wedding reception for the Prince and Princess of Wales (William and Kate).
 These rooms are awash with sparkling candelabra, marble columns, sumptuous carpets, damask wallpaper, fine furniture, sculpture and works of art.

 2. The Grand Staircase

-Buckingham Palace's grand staircase is a highlight of the tour.
+Buckingham Palace's Grand Staircase is a highlight of the tour.
 The magnificent bronze staircase was designed by the architect John Nash as part of his commission to remodel the palace for King George IV from 1825 to 1830.
 The impressive double balustrade features an intricate pattern of acanthus, oak and laurel leaves and represents some of the world's finest bronze casting work.
 The stairs are lit by an etched glass dome in the ceiling.

-3. Fine Art
+3. Fine art

-4. Audio Tour with Prince Charles
+4. Audio tour with King Charles III

 5. The Throne Room

-6. Sevres Porcelain
+6. Sèvres Porcelain

-Buckingham Palace houses a spectacular collection of Sevres Porcelain – one of the world's finest in fact.
+Buckingham Palace houses a spectacular collection of Sèvres Porcelain – one of the world's finest in fact.
 The pieces were mostly acquired from the famous French manufacturer by King George IV between 1783 and 1830.
 As well as finely painted and gilded "useful" wares such as dining services, broth basins, cups and saucers and dejeuners, you'll see fabulous ornamental vases, bibelots and porcelain busts.

-8. Flags and Clocks
+8. Flags and clocks

 As you enter or leave Buckingham Palace, be sure to keep an eye out for the flag on the roof – there is always one flying above the palace.
-When the Queen is at home, the flag is the Royal Standard, when she's away, the Union Flag is raised instead.
+When the reigning monarch is at home, the flag is the Royal Standard; when they're away, the Union Flag is raised instead.

-9. The Special Exhibition
+9. The special exhibition

 10. Garden Cafe and Garden Shop

 Your State Rooms or Garden Tour ends at the tranquil Garden Cafe on the West Terrace of Buckingham Palace.
 The cafe offers a range of light refreshments including tea, coffee, sandwiches and pastries.
-During the Summer Opening, the Garden Shop contains a delightful range of gifts and souvenirs exclusively created for the Royal Collection.
+During the summer opening, the Garden Shop contains a delightful range of gifts and souvenirs exclusively created for the Royal Collection.
 You'll find homewares, china, clothing, jewellery and children's toys, books and postcards.
 Most of the products on sale are inspired by works of art in the Royal Collection.